Merrill Lynch vs Fidelity Investments

 Fidelity vs Merrill Lynch: Results

-Fidelity (read account review) won three categories, Merrill Edge
+Fidelity (read account review) won four categories, Merrill Edge

-(read account review) was successful twice, and there was one draw.
+(read account review) was successful once, and there was one draw.

 Fidelity wins by one category.